nattyspicyice/TotalRecall/README.md

 ### C. calculateCube
-Write a function calculateCubethat takes a single number and prints the volume of a cube made from that number.
+Write a function calculateCube that takes a single number and prints the volume of a cube made from that number.

 `console.log(calculateCube(5));`
 `=> 125`